 The war on analytics talent & BICC project backlog: can data estate automation be the solution?

 The war on talent is affecting most industries, but none more than the IT field.
 It is increasingly difficult to find quality data professionals and to hold onto these talented individuals.
-What is worse, is that most of these professionals are spending their time and valuable expertise on hand-coding and meticulously managing data systems.
+What is worse, is that most of these professionals are spending their time and valuable expertise on hand-coding ETL scripts and meticulously managing data flows.

 In order to win this war on talent, companies need to not only provide their employees with the latest digital tools, but also allow them to use their talent for purposeful growth, innovation, and game-changing breakthroughs, rather than tedious coding and data management.

 Data is the new oil and data science the refinery.
 Enterprises – large and small – need to handle their data with the respect it deserves.
-Business leaders understand that data is the potential for massive business transformation and profits.
-They manage their data effectively, entrust it to good stewards and grow it.
+Business leaders understand that data is the potential for business transformation, new business models and profit.
+They manage their data effectively, increase data quality, entrust it to good data stewards and grow it.

 Analyst research reveals that the amount of data in the world is actually doubling every two years.
 For many organizations this goes even faster.
 As data increases it becomes more complex and increasingly more difficult to access, govern, and maintain compliance.

 So, companies are looking into solving their current pains, but what about in a few years?
-How will they keep up with their data?
+How will they keep up with all this growing volumes of their data?
 They want to make sure that the solution is not only able to help their current organization but also prepares for the future.

 On the one side, companies have their ever-growing data sources.
-On the other side, there are the business analytics instruments at their disposal: dashboards, reports, predictive tools, etc.
+On the other side, there are the Business Analytics instruments at their disposal: dashboards, reports, self-service BI, predictive tools, etc.

 click to enlarge